-Disclosure 2023 2024 Unit Percentage of procurement budget used for significant locations of operations that is spent on local suppliers 1 N/A N/A %
+Disclosure 2023 2024 Unit Percentage of procurement budget significant locations of operations th on local suppliers N/A %

-1 We strive to procure locally in areas where our properties are present.
+We strive to procure locally in areas where our properties are present.
 However, we do not currently track this metric.
 Our records of payments made to suppliers do not include whether they are local to the operation.